 The Establishment Fears Gingrich

-Dan Balz wrote for the Washington Post today:
+Dan Balz wrote a rather fascinating column for the Washington Post today:

 What is fascinating about the Republican race is that, in a matter of days and weeks, it has turned from the question of whether a stop-Romney movement would materialize to the reality that a stop-Gingrich movement now has taken shape.